 They also agreed that modelling a smaller, cellular system was similar to modelling a full facility system in terms of planning, assumptions and inputs and that while the smaller system needed less modelling time, it highlighted the scaled use of the model and relevant outputs.

-The model’s simple structure provided a logical sequence through which to formulate the information needed to create Forster’s required prototype, and the process quickly helped MTC and Forster define the processes and equipment required.
+The model’s simple structure provided a logical sequence through which to formulate the information needed to create Forster’s required prototype, and the process quickly helped Manufacturing Technology Centre and Forster to define the processes and equipment required.

 Business assumptions could be explored and challenged to validate concept thoughts and system intricacies, and while there are limitations to the model setup and the definition of input tables, it was easy to follow the process and develop a coordinated scenario to represent the proposed production system.